mmonari/kirigami-noteapp/README.md

 - Text files are saved with UTF-8 encoding
 - File I/O is handled by a C++ backend (FileIO class)
+- Drag and drop supports multiple text file formats with automatic validation
+- Multiple instances can be opened simultaneously via drag and drop or command line
+- Visual feedback (highlight border) when dragging files over the editor
 - Proper error handling and file permissions

 ## License